AI Agent Smart Contract Exploit Generation: The A1 System Architecture

-A1 is equipped with a robust testing framework built on Forge, enabling deterministic blockchain simulation and comprehensive execution analytics.
-The framework instantiates blockchain forks at targeted block numbers, either historical or latest, ensuring that all operations interact with authentic on-chain states.
-At the core of this system is a helper library (solidity code), \texttt{DexUtils}, which functions as a universal DEX router abstraction.
-Rather than simply providing basic swap utilities, \texttt{DexUtils} dynamically queries all supported Uniswap V2 and V3 (as well as PancakeSwap and other major forked DEXes) markets, automatically selecting the swap path with the deepest liquidity for any given token pair.
-It supports multi-hop routing, automatically constructing optimal swap paths that may traverse intermediate tokens to maximize output.
-This abstraction layer unifies decentralized exchange interactions across both Ethereum (WETH) and BSC (WBNB) environments, exposing a consistent interface for advanced operations such as { \texttt{swapExactTokenToBaseToken}}, { \texttt{swapExactBaseTokenToToken}}, and { \texttt{swapExcessTokensToBaseToken}}.
-The execution framework further captures granular transaction traces, gas utilization metrics, state transitions, and error conditions, providing comprehensive feedback for strategy optimization (i.e., \texttt{forge test -vvvvv}).
-For a detailed understanding of the router logic and its extensive capabilities, refer to Appendix~\ref{app:routing}.
+\textbf{Concrete Execution Tool:} A1 includes a Forge-based testing framework for deterministic blockchain simulation and execution analysis.
+It can fork blockchains at specific blocks, enabling \acp{PoC} to run against real on-chain states.
+We provide A1 with \texttt{DexUtils}, a Solidity helper library that functions as a universal DEX router (cf. Appendix~\ref{app:routing}).
+Unlike basic swap utilities, \texttt{DexUtils} dynamically queries Uniswap V2/V3 and other forks to select the deepest liquidity path for any token pair.
+It supports multi-hop routing, constructing optimal paths through intermediate tokens to maximize output.
+The library exposes three functions: { \texttt{swapExactTokenToBaseToken}}, { \texttt{swapExactBaseTokenToToken}}, and { \texttt{swapExcessTokensToBaseToken}}.
+A1 also records traces, gas, state changes, and errors, providing feedback for strategy refinement (e.g., \texttt{forge test -vvvvv}).